divnix/digga/doc/api-reference-nixos.md

 ## nixos.hostDefaults.modules
-modules to include in all hosts and export to nixosModules output
+modules to include that won't be exported meant importing modules from external flakes

 *_Type_*: